dreipol/vue-ui/README.md

 [![MIT License][license-image]][license-url]

 ## Purpose
-This repo aims to solve all the common ui challenges we have to face in every project.
+This repo aims to solve common ui challenges within a common web project.
-Custom input fields, carousels, common vuex modules or mixins... are all good candidates for this package because in this way we can test, improve and document each of them in a really modular way.
+The scope of this package includes custom input fields, ui patterns (such as overlays) as well as their helpers and vuex modules.
+Within this repo these components can be tested, improved and documented in a modular and controlled way.

 ## Installation

-This module is simply available on npm
+This package is available via `npm`:

 ```bash
 npm install -S @dreipol/vue-ui
 ```

 ## Usage

-You can pick any of our modules just by importing them in your project for example:
+Pick any of the modules by importing them in your project, for example:

 ```js
 import { UiInput } from '@dreipol/vue-ui/src/components'